 - The direct transfer system between Your Europe Advice, SOLVIT and EDCC is working smoothly.

-A Belgian citizen had worked in France for four years and recently lost his job.
-He moved back to Belgium to look for new employment and wanted to know whether he would receive unemployment benefits from the French or the Belgian social security system.
+A Belgian who had worked in France for 4 years lost his job recently.
+He moved back to Belgium to look for work and wanted to know whether he would receive unemployment benefits from the French or the Belgian social security system.